UBC-MDS/DSCI522_sreya_fwu/README.md

 Step 3.
 Visualizations of the dataset:

-- Which crime was maximum?
+- The numer of crimes reported in the 2 years
 - Location with the highest crime rate
-- Crimes trend among 2016-2017
+- Crime trend among 2016-2017
 - Summary of the arrest results

 Step 4.
 Prediction Model: